GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 // *Reverberation time ($T_60$)*

+#figure(
+  image("figures/rir_echogram.svg", height: 16em),
+  caption: flex-caption(
+    [
+      Schematic representation of an RIR filter.
+      @savioja_overview_2015
+    ],
+    // Short caption for the TOC
+    [
+      Schematic representation of an RIR filter.
+    ]
+  ),
+) <fig:simulator:background:rir_schema>

+The reverberation time noted $T_60$ or RT60 denotes the time before the sound pressure decreases by 60 dB after the source signal is abruptly stopped.
-The reverberation time noted $T_60$ or RT60 can be estimated from the room's dimensions and has been empirically expressed by Wallace Clement Sabine @sabine_collected_1922 as
+It can be estimated from the room's dimensions and has been empirically expressed by Wallace Clement Sabine @sabine_collected_1922 as
 #let volume = $colMath(V, #maroon)$
 #let area = $colMath(A, #olive)$
 #let sound-speed = $colMath(c, #eastern)$